forseti-security/forseti-security/_docs/_latest/use/explain.md

 ...
 ```

-This binding doesn't work directly on the target member and resource.
+In the example above, overgranting equals 1 to indicate a binding that could grant unnecessary privileges.
+This means that the binding doesn't work directly on the target member and resource.
 Instead, the binding applies to groups that contain the target member, or resources that contain the target resource.
-In the example above, overgranting equals 1 to indicate that the binding could grant unnecessary privileges.

 ## What's next